 3. Shape into 3 equal bars, surround in plastic wrap and store in the fridge.

-And finally, here is a picture of the Nickbar.
-Like I said, it’s not that pretty to look at, but that is partially due to over-processing the peanuts in the food processor.
+Here is a picture of the Nickbar.
+Like I said, it’s not that pretty to look at, but it looks and tastes JUST like the Larabar version.
 Below that, I’ve included the nutrition facts for the Larabar which has been mimicked by the Nickbar.